 PBL teachers should, instead of merely transmitting information, interact with the students at the meta-cognitive level, questioning superficial reasoning and vague and erroneous concepts (Savery & Duffy, 1998).
 This new role as co-learner, guide and facilitator in the construction of knowledge is one of the great challenges that PBL poses to teachers and institutions.
 Also, the literature on PBL indicates that [PBL] teaching demands more participation, planning, cooperation with colleagues, administrators, employers of students and society, and shared decision-making in this educational environment approach than in conventional, lecture based ones.
 Likewise, PBL involves more complex and uncertain teaching situations than those found in lectures.
 [Journal of University Teaching and Learning Practice]

-Ribeiro said that teachers who use the problem-based learning model must have knowledge about:
+Ribeiro said that teachers who use the problem-based learning model must know about:

 - the content they’re discussing